-- Outcomes: Identify people, ideas, processes, and events that have shaped human history. - Appreciate and recognize artistic and literary traditions. - Distinguish the role of diversity in all disciplines. - Discern ethical and moral principles in order to understand more fully one's role as an individual in a larger community, and in all areas of life. - Work effectively in collaboration with others.
+- Outcomes: Critically think about ideas and events that have shaped the humanistic tradition. - Distinguish behaviors and characteristics that support effective and appropriate interaction in a variety of cultural contexts. - Discern ethical and moral principles in order to more fully understand one's role as an individual in a larger community.